christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 The first dimension is usually the *time* (x), the second dimension the *depth* (y).

-Here is the mecanism and the connections inside the cell :
+A drawing of the mecanism and the connections inside the cell would be :

 ![]({{ site.url }}/img/grid-2d-lstm.png)